kitokoh/invoiceninja/README.md

 ## Introduction

-Version 5 of Invoice Ninja is here!
+Version 5 of Africa Novatech is here!
 We took the best parts of version 4 and add the most requested features to produce a invoicing application like no other.

 All Pro and Enterprise features from the hosted app are included in the open code.
-We offer a $30 per year white-label license to remove the Invoice Ninja branding from client facing parts of the app.
+We offer a $30 per year white-label license to remove the Africa Novatech branding from client facing parts of the app.

 * [Videos](https://www.youtube.com/@appinvoiceninja)
 * [API Documentation](https://api-docs.invoicing.co/)